Convenience Stores Against Trafficking

 Why Convenience Stores?

 Human trafficking happens 365 days a year in every city and town in America.
 No community is immune.
 Traffickers not only exploit people, they also exploit locations.
 Because of this, convenience stores may intersect with human trafficking.
 Traffickers may bring their victims to convenience stores to purchase fuel, cigarettes, alcohol and condoms, and to clean up in the restroom if they are being trafficked out of a car or alley.
-Longer hours of operation, public restrooms and ease of access increase the likelihood that convenience stores can help victims of human trafficking.
+Longer hours of operation, public restrooms and involvement in the daily lives of their customers, increase the likelihood that convenience stores can help victims of human trafficking.

 Convenience stores are the eyes and ears in the community and have the opportunity to report trafficking situations while remaining safe.
 In Our Backyard is the first anti-trafficking group to engage the convenience store industry in this manner and has encountered an overwhelmingly positive response to the program thus far.